$62,000 to train like Rafa, but are tennis academies worth it?

-LONDON Want to train like Serena Williams or Rafa Nadal?
+LONDON (Reuters) - Want to train like Serena Williams or Rafa Nadal?
 You now can, but it will come at a cost.

 The Rafa Nadal Tennis Academy, which opened last autumn on the Spanish island of Mallorca, is charging kids 56,000 euros (47,625 pounds) a year for tennis lessons and school.